 According to fund manager Differential Capital, South Africa’s unsecured lending boom has left 40% of borrowers in default and millions of people in a debt trap.
 About 7.8 million of the country’s 60 million residents have taken out a combined R225 billion worth of loans without collateral, mostly for short-term needs such as furniture and urgent family care.

 In 2006, the National Credit Act was signed into law to ensure that all South Africans have fair and non-discriminatory access to credit.
 This Act advances South Africans’ social and economic welfare by promoting responsible borrowing and implementing measures to ensure consumers are not over-indebted when granted new credit.

 The Act protects consumers from becoming over-indebted when applying for new credit by prohibiting credit providers from entering into a new credit agreement if they do not first take steps to determine whether a consumer can afford to take on the new credit.
 If they fail to take these steps, the credit agreement may be considered reckless if certain factors are proven true.

 What constitutes reckless lending in South Africa?

 - The credit provider didn’t do an assessment

 - You did not understand the risks of the credit

-- The credit caused you to be over-indebted or you were already over-indebted at the time the agreement was made
+- The credit caused you to be over-indebted, or you were already over-indebted when the agreement was made.

-- After an assessment, the debt counsellor concluded that you were over-indebted at the time the agreement was made or the agreement resulted in your being over indebted
+- After an assessment by a credit law attorney, it is concluded that you were over-indebted when the agreement was made, or the agreement resulted in your being over-indebted.

-- Being over-indebted means that the client is not actually able to cover living expenses and obligations toward debt in a timely manner
+- Being over-indebted means the client cannot cover living expenses and obligations toward debt on time.

-- Your net income is less than their debt obligations per credit report
+- Your credit report shows that your net income is less than your debt obligations.

-- No recent change of circumstance or accounts taken out afterwards
+- No recent change of circumstance or accounts is taken out afterwards.

 Reckless lending does not apply to agreements before June 2007 or any of the following: